bhavesh-chaudhari/1-hour-mini-projects/Readme.md

 ## About this Repo -
 ### This repository has projects that can be made within an hour.
-Here the code is provided along with live demo(if feasible).
+Here the code is provided along with live demo.

 | Project        | Code   |Tags | Description | Categories|Live Demo|
 | ------------- |:-------:| :---:|:---:|:---:|:-----:|